Cement Price Trend and Forecast

 Cement Price Trend Q3 2025

-According to Price-Watch, in Q3 2025, Cement price trend in India recorded mixed movement, beginning the quarter with consistent declines before stabilizing and showing mild recovery in September 2025.
+According to Price-Watch™ , in Q3 2025, Cement (OPC 43 Grade Ex-North India) prices recorded mixed movement, beginning the quarter with consistent declines before stabilizing and showing mild recovery in September.
 Weakened demand, elevated inventory levels, and heightened price competition among producers weighed on pricing during July and August.

-In September 2025, Cement prices in India have inched up by 1.00%, indicating a gradual return of market stability.
+By the end of September 2025, prices had inched up by 1.00%, indicating a gradual return of market stability.
 Monthly procurement should be maintained at consistent volumes, as continued construction activity and ongoing infrastructure work are expected to sustain steady to moderately firmer price sentiment through the next quarter.

 In the second quarter of 2025, China’s cement market recorded a notable 2.3% price increase, marking the strongest quarterly growth since the pandemic.
 This upward trend was fuelled by accelerated infrastructure investment and urban renewal initiatives, which provided steady demand momentum.